1afa/sabre-zarafa/README.md

 Sabre-Zarafa 0.19 adds the `ETAG_ENABLE` config variable to `config.inc.php`.
 This variable controls the optional generation of ETags.
-If Sabre-Zarafa notices that the variable is not set, it will default to TRUE.
+If Sabre-Zarafa notices that the variable is not set, it will default to true.
 So users with an existing config file don't absolutely need to update their config, though it is advised.